daikooon25/traveling-salesperson-problem/README.md

 # Solving a Traveling Salesperson Problem by QPU

-A demo on using the D-Wave Ocean SDK to solve the Traveling Salesperson Problem (TSP) and comparing differences in performance of solutions due to post-processing methods to resolve chain breaks.
+A demo on using the D-Wave Ocean SDK to solve the Traveling Salesperson Problem (TSP) with support for several  post-processing methods to resolve chain breaks.
 TSP is the problem of finding the shortest route for a salesperson to visit all given cities once and return to the starting city.

 ![example](route_example.png)